11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Why Testing Accuracy of Dehumidifier Humidistat Is Not So Simple?

-In actual, testing humidistat is far more complicated.
+In reality, testing humidistat is far more complicated.
 So many other factors have to be taken into account before knowing actual error in your humidistat.

-I am discussing most important among them below for your knowledge:
+I am discussing most important factors below for your knowledge:

 Precision and Accuracy of Humidity Monitor